Physics-50/Module-2/docs/week1.md

 **Part 2: Post-lab analysis**
 For part 2 our usual rules apply:
-**As a reminder: Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
-You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).**
+**Reminder:** Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
+You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).

-For this week’s checkpoint, part 2 you will be asked to report:
+For this week’s checkpoint, part 2, you will be asked to report:

 + An image of the levitated beads you used in your analysis